mgifford/drupal-security/src/web-server.rst

-Furthermore, the username and password used for HTTP Basic Authentication are not encrypted either (just base-64 encoded, which is trivial to decode), so do not re-use credentials used elsewhere (e.g.: don't re-use the credentials someone uses to log into Drupal, SSH into the webserver; or hook HTTP Basic Authentication up to an LDAP database or the operating system's :file:`/etc/passwd`).
+Furthermore, the username and password used for HTTP Basic Authentication are not encrypted either (just base-64 encoded, which is trivial to decode), so do not re-use credentials used elsewhere (e.g.: each unique login should have it's own unique password).

 5) Everything Else
 ------------------